Battle of Champion Hill

-The Battle of Champion Hill of May 16, 1863, was the pivotal battle in the Vicksburg Campaign of the American Civil War (1861–1865).
-Union Army commander Maj.
-Gen. Ulysses S. Grant and the Army of the Tennessee pursued the retreating Confederate States Army under Lt.
-Gen. John C. Pemberton and defeated it twenty miles to the east of Vicksburg, Mississippi, leading inevitably to the siege of Vicksburg and surrender.
+The Battle of Champion Hill (aka Champion's Hill) of May 16, 1863, was the pivotal battle in the Vicksburg campaign of the American Civil War (1861–1865).
+Union Army commander Major General Ulysses S. Grant and the Army of the Tennessee pursued the retreating Confederate States Army under Lieutenant General John C. Pemberton and defeated it twenty miles to the east of Vicksburg, Mississippi, leading inevitably to the Siege of Vicksburg and surrender.
 The battle is also known as Baker's Creek.

+Sidney S. Champion, born in Guilford County, North Carolina, in 1824, came to Mississippi and settled on a large tract of land located between Bolton and Edwards.
+Captain Champion was a seasoned Confederate soldier long before the outbreak of the Battle of Champion Hill.
+The night of May 15 found Captain Champion within range of the battle site and serving as a vital member of General Pemberton's staff.

 Background

-Following the Union occupation of Jackson, Mississippi, on May 14, both Confederate and Federal forces made plans for future operations.
+Following the Union occupation of Jackson, Mississippi, on May 14, both Confederate and Union forces made plans for future operations.
 General Joseph E. Johnston, commanding all Confederate forces in Mississippi, retreated with most of his army up the Canton Road.
-However, he ordered Lt.
-Gen. John C. Pemberton, commanding three divisions totaling about 23,000 men, to leave Edwards Station and attack the Federals at Clinton.
+However, he ordered Lieutenant General John C. Pemberton, commanding three divisions totaling about 23,000 men, to leave Edwards Station and attack the Union troops at Clinton.
 Pemberton and his generals felt that Johnston's plan was likely to result in disaster and decided instead to attack the Union supply trains moving from Grand Gulf to Raymond.
 On May 16, however, Pemberton received another message from Johnston repeating his former orders.
 Pemberton had already started after the supply trains and was on the Raymond-Edwards Road, with his rear at a crossroads one-third mile south of the crest of Champion Hill.
 When he obediently ordered a countermarch, his rear, including his supply wagons, had become the vanguard of his attack.